Worry is a habit that many of us experience, though it can be overcome with some simple strategies.

 4. Know you are okay in this moment

-When you are present, you can remind yourself that you are okay in this moment: all you need to focus on is this very moment.
+When you are present, remind yourself that you are okay: all you need to focus on is this very moment.